GSA-TTS/FAC-transition-site/src/info/announcements.md

 ---
 layout: home.njk
-title: OPM Announcements
+title: OMB Announcements
 meta:
-  name: OPM Announcements
+  name: OMB Announcements
-  description: Announcements and deadline information from the Office of Personnel Management.
+  description: Announcements and deadline information from the Office of Management and Budget.
 ---

 # Announcements